drkbluescience/NGrams/README.md

-The completion date is 2020.
+The completion date is the first half of 2021.

 Implemented an n-gram algorithm (for 1,2 and 3-grams of Markov Model), and tested it on a part of Turkish Novel Corpus, which includes 5 novels.